Skip to content

 • Drinking water/mineral water, Dessert, etc. Hot shower, laundry

-• Tip for guide and porter
+• Tip for the guide and porter

 • Excluded are all costs and expenses not listed under "cost includes"